michaelkotlyar/FullFeatureX/README.md

 ## Contribution
 I personally intend for this project to be my own work.
 However, if there are any improvements you'd like to suggest, you're more than welcome to contact me about it.

-It doesn't mean I owe you anything, though :triumph:

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details